 - Extracorporeal shock wave lithotripsy (ESWL): Sound waves are passed through the body and are focused on the stones to break them into small, passable fragments.
 ESWL may not work well for cystine stones because they are very hard as compared with other types of stones.

 - Percutaneous nephrostolithotomy or nephrolithotomy: A small tube is placed through the flank directly into the kidney.
 A telescope is then passed through the tube to fragment the stone under direct vision.

-- Ureteroscopy: This can be used to treat stones that are not too large.
+- Ureteroscopy and laser lithotripsy: The laser is used to break up the stones and can be used to treat stones that are not too large.